 This course includes online learning components.
 To fully participate in this class, students will need internet access to reference content on the Learning Management System.
-Information on how to be successful in an online learning environment can be found at Learn Anywhere

 Examination Policy

 Exams are closed book.
 Please note that if you know you will be unable to take the exam on the day offered, please contact the TA to arrange to take it in advance.
 If you miss an exam, you can take a make-up, but it will be in a different format with different questions (including essay questions).
 If you are taking an exam online (in the event this class goes online due to UNT policy), and run into difficulties, contact the Student Helpdesk and document the remedy ticket number before contacting the TA.